+Figure 2.3.c.
+Ozone concentration difference (pbb) according to the colorbar between the analysis using all available observations (Fig. 2.4a) and the analysis without mobile observations (Fig. 2.4b).
+Elevation contoured in light grey at 500 m intervals beginning at 1500 m.

-Figure 2.3 illustrates the relatively weak sensitivity of the ozone analyses to changes in the vertical and horizontal decorrelation length scales.
-Halving the length scales (top left corner) tends to narrow the influence of observations too much driving more of the analysis towards the assumed background values in data limited regions.
-Doubling the length scales (bottom right corner) tends to broaden their influence and smooth the analysis too much.
-Hence, the middle values are the ones ultimately chosen for the ozone analyses.
+As with all variational analysis systems in which the background error decorrelation length scales are assumed a priori, observations in data sparse regions will often lead to artificial geometric structures in the analyses while many observations of dissimilar values in close proximity tend to be smoothed out.
+Figure 2.4 illustrates the relatively weak sensitivity of the ozone analysis for 1600 MDT 18 June 2015 to changes in the vertical and horizontal decorrelation error length scales (the wind fields are identical in the panels).
+Reducing the length scales to 15 km horizontally and 150 m vertically (top left corner) tends to narrow the influence of observations too much, driving more of the analysis towards the assumed background values in data limited regions.
+Increasing the horizontal length scale to 35 km and 350 m vertically (bottom right corner) tends to broaden their influence and smooth the analysis too much.
+Hence, the middle values are the ones ultimately chosen for the ozone analyses (Table 2.1).